tricktrap-design/daily-layout-01/README.md

 I tried to avoid media queries as much as I could, you can see the ones I use make little adjustments to a couple of texts and grid elements.

-**Feel free to play around it with your browser's dev tools**
+**Feel free to play around with it**

-Checkout my other repositories for more examples.
+Don't forget to checkout my other repositories for more examples.

+### Thank you!